Kroger Dinner Rolls ingredients: what the label says

 Is yeast a negative ingredient here?

 Not by itself.
 Yeast is a normal bread ingredient.
-The lower score comes from the broader formula, especially the oils, preservatives, and conditioning ingredients.
+The Very low score comes from the broader formula, especially the oils, preservatives, and conditioning ingredients.

 Sources and method